ciresdem/cudem/docs/dlim.md

   * **Text:** XYZ, CSV, DAT.
   * **Remote:** URLs pointing to data fetched via the `fetches` module.

-* **Standardized Output:** regardless of the input format, Dlim processes and yields data in a consistent structure (typically XYZ or array chunks), abstracting away file-specific parsing logic from downstream tools like `waffles`.
+* **Standardized Output:** regardless of the input format, `dlim` processes and yields data in a consistent structure (typically XYZ or array chunks), abstracting away file-specific parsing from downstream tools like `waffles`.

 ### Advanced Data Processing

-Dlim applies a suite of operations to data on-the-fly as it is read:
+`dlim` applies a suite of operations to data on-the-fly as it is read:

 * **Spatial Filtering:**
   * **Region Clipping:** Automatically filters data to a specified bounding box (`-R`) or vector polygon, ensuring only relevant data is processed.
   * **Masking:** Can apply complex polygon masks (e.g., land/water masks) to exclude unwanted areas.

 * **Vertical Transformation:**